PSV Eindhoven are the second-most decorated club in Dutch football history.

 PSV appearances: 17

-For a while it seemed that Oleksandr Zinchenko was becoming a regular fixture in Pep Guardiola’s team, but the Manchester City boss now seemingly uses the multifunctional Ukrainian international sparingly.
+For a while, it seemed that Oleksandr Zinchenko was becoming a regular fixture in Pep Guardiola’s team, but the Manchester City boss seldom used the multifunctional Ukrainian international before he relocated to Arsenal.

 Before establishing himself in Man City’s first-team squad Zinchenko, like so many before him, enjoyed a loan spell overseas, and given the relationship between Cocu and Guardiola PSV was deemed the perfect location.
 Zinchenko’s time in Eindhoven only lasted one season, as he featured 12 times in the Eredivisie which saw PSV finish third behind Ajax and Feyenoord.